KingJamesSong/OrthoImproveCond/README.md

 <img src="celeba_comparison2.jpg" width="99%">

-The proposed orthogonality techniques can be also used for unsupervised latent disentanglement of generative models such as EigenGAN and vanilla/simple GAN.
+In the expanded journal version, we further show that the proposed orthogonality techniques can be also used for unsupervised latent disentanglement of generative models such as EigenGAN and vanilla/simple GAN.
 For EigenGAN, we validate our orthogonality techniques on AnimeFace and FFHQ.
 For vanilla/simple GAN, we conduct experiments on relatively simpler CelebA and LSUN Church.

 ## Usage (decorrelated BN)